ErpNetDocs/info/features/system/integrated-websites.md

 * Supports external apps generating large amounts of data.
 * Supports a modern, secure authentication mechanism verified through the @@name platform.
 * Ensures compliance and accordance with the business logic with every operation.
-* Passes every operation through the @@name platform, with no need for direct access to the database for enhanced security.

 All these characteristics empower your business with a secure and reliable integration solution for custom external apps.
-The Domain API of @@name is available to purchase as an integrated website with @@name.

 ### 3. Table API

 The **[Table API](https://docs.erp.net/dev/topics/table-api/index.html)** in @@name is used for streaming data from the database to external applications.

-It is intended mainly for business intelligence (BI) operations with an external BI app.
+It is intended mainly for:
+* Business intelligence (BI) operations with an external BI app.
+* Backup/Data dump apps.

 The Table API:

 * Allows read-only access to the database, perfect for performing analytics.
-* Provides quicker query processing (compared to Domain API) as the read-only access does not require data to pass through complex conversions.
+* Provides quicker query processing (compared to Domain API) as the simplified read-only access does not require data to pass through complex conversions.
+* Allows processing of huge volumes of data, as the streaming protocols allow constant low memory usage.
 * Speeds up data flow as it does not require checking up with the whole business logic for operations.
 * Supports contemporary authentication types for uncompromised security.